 - Pull apart the garlic bulb, leaving the paper coat on the cloves.

 - The cloves should be white, not brown, and there should be between 4 to 7 cloves per bulb.

 - Do not be concerned if you have green garlic tops, that is common.

-- Plant the cloves’ roots about three inches deep, and the head of garlic pointed end up.
+- Plant the cloves’ roots about three inches deep, with the head of the garlic pointed end up.

 - Depending on the size of the cloves, space them anywhere from 4 to 8 inches apart.

 Tip: To yield large bulbs when planting garlic, plant the largest cloves.